 The law also explains the definitions of various forms of companies and issues relating to their ownership, capital requirements, management of company assets, distribution of profits and losses, responsibilities and obligations of the company manager, holding ordinary or extraordinary general meetings, role and responsibilities of auditors and supervisory board and arbitration, among others.

-Opening a foreign company branch in the country, company reorganisation and merger and company termination and dissolution are other issues covered by the UAE commercial companies law.
+Opening a foreign company branch in the country, company reorganization and merger and company termination and dissolution are other issues covered by the UAE commercial companies law.

 Articles 322, 323 and 324 deal with inspection of companies and penalties for violating the law.